tylerolder-png/tylerolder-png/README.md

 third-party APIs — authentication flows, scheduled jobs, and the work of getting separate services to talk to each other reliably.

-Currently interning on the Red Team at Security Risk Advisors.

 ### Projects

 **[Draft-engine](https://github.com/tylerolder-png/Draft-engine)** — Stateless